tc39/proposal-object-getownpropertydescriptors/README.md

 ## Motivation

-There is not a single method in ECMAScript capable of simplifying the copy between two objects.
+There is not a single method in ECMAScript capable of simplifying a proper copy between two objects.
 In these days more than ever, where functional programming and immutable objects are essential parts of complex applications, every framework or library is implementing its own boilerplate in order to properly copy properties between composed objects or prototypes.

-Even if highly optimized, the amount of operations needed in order to obtain an object compatible with `Object.defineProperties` or with the second argument of `Object.create` is huge and it could be surely improved if performed directly in core.

-There is also a lot of confusion and most of the time undesired behavior when it comes to fallback to `Object.assign` because it copies in a swallow way, accessed properties and symbols instead of their descriptors, discarding possible accessors which is an hazard when it come to compose prototype objects.
+There is a lot of confusion and most of the time undesired behavior when it comes to fallback to `Object.assign` because it copies in a swallow way, accessing directly properties and symbols instead of their descriptors, discarding possible accessors which could result into an hazard when it come to compose more complex objects or classes' prototypes.

+Retrieving all descriptors, enumerables or not, is also key to implement composition over classes and their prototypes, since by default have non enumerable methods or accessors.

+Also decorators could easily grab at once all descriptors from another class or mixin and assign them through `Object.defineProperties`.
+Filtering undesired descriptors would be simpler too, as well as less repetitive each time is needed.

+Last, but not least, a shallow copy between two unknown objects would be free of surprises that `Object.assign` could bring.